My Concept and Philosophy

 His successful show jumping career has included Grand Prix, International Trial and Derby wins and placings.
 He has competed internationally to CSI level.

-He became the 46th Fellow of the British Horse Society in 1990 (one of four specialising in show jumping).
+He became the 46th Fellow of the British Horse Society in 1990 (one of two specialising in show jumping).
 He has been involved with top level sport encompassing riding, coaching and administration.
 He has been active in the administration of equine sport and was formerly chairman of the British Horse Society Training Advisory Group.

 He has developed an excellent range of business and personal skills through the management of a number of businesses and administration activities within the sport.
 These include the development of his Precision Rein.
 He is the author of the very successful Show Jumping Manual “Showjumping for Fun or Glory”, and more recently "The Complete Showjumper" (2011).
 He has published many articles in the equine press relating to training horses and coaching riders at every level.